0xmovses/nfl-overflow/README.md

 # nfl-overflow
-and R&amp;D playground for the Dapper Labs NFL AllDay contracts using overflow
+an R&amp;D playground for the Dapper Labs NFL AllDay contracts using overflow

 Use this repo to test scripts and various flows in the Emulator for the NFL all day Contract.